github/docs/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 {% data reusables.pull_requests.merge-queue-beta %}

-Occurs when a pull request is added to a merge group.
-Once all required checks have completed successfully, the group will be merged by the protected branch's merge queue.
+Activity related to merge groups in a merge queue.
+The type of activity is specified in the action property of the payload object.

 ### Availability